spacetwitter/spacetwitter.github.io/mc-info/install/modpack-install.md

 {: .label .label-yellow }

-If you installed Fabric manually, all you need to do is to download the zip file from [here](/mc).
+If you installed Fabric manually, you will need to ask someone in the [Discord](https://discord.gg/pkFverFgRy) to send you their mods folder.

-You then need to extract it using the right click menu in your file manager of choice.

-Now, open your profile folder from the Minecraft launcher, and open the Mods folder within.

-Drag or copy the .jar files from the unzipped folder into the mods folder.

 {: .warning }
 Do not drag the whole folder itself in, just the .jar files that are inside the folder need to be copied!